 The slice of \eqref{int-LP} where $t=0$ equals the feasible region of \eqref{unit-LP}, meaning that the optimal basis $I$ from phase 1 indexes a set of constraints that is tight for some edge of \eqref{int-LP} that passes through the $t=0$ slice.
 Both endpoints of this edge are part of the combined shadow path

 As such, the second phase can be started somewhere on this path and we are able to use the shadow vertex method to follow the combined shadow path in order to increase $t$.
-The slice of \eqref{int-LP} where $t=1$ has a feasible region equal to the original LP, meaning that, as soon as we find a point satisfying this, we have obtained a basic feasible solution to start phase 3.
+The slice of \eqref{int-LP} where $t=1$ has a feasible region equal to the original LP, meaning that, as soon as we find an edge crossing this slice, we have obtained a basic feasible solution to start phase 3.
 Again by \Cref{thm:fixedrhs} we know that this path has length $O(\sqrt{\sigma^{-1}\sqrt{d^{11} \log(n)^7}})$.